WizHabasi08/Amazon_recom/README.md

 # Amazon Product Recommendation System

 This project implements a product recommendation system for e-commerce businesses using collaborative filtering techniques.
-The system is designed in three parts to cater to different business contexts..
+The system is designed in three parts to cater to different business contexts.

 ## Project Overview